PinkyJ12/PinkyJ12.github.io/_posts/2018-02-21-Customer_churn.md

 * Features such as tenure_group, Contract, PaperlessBilling, MonthlyCharges and InternetService appear to play an important role in customer churn.
 * There does not seem to be a relationship between gender and churn.
 * Customers in a month-to-month contract, with PaperlessBilling and are within 12 months tenure, are more likely to churn; On the other hand, customers with one or two year contract, with longer than 12 months tenure, that are not using PaperlessBilling, are less likely to churn.

-Source code that created this post can be found here.
-I would be pleased to receive feedback or questions on any of the above.

 #### Identify key metrics optimization